 - Real estate syndication companies.

-Many such platforms have emerged in the last decade, some open to all investors while others only to accredited ones.
-Platforms exclusive to accredited investors often follow more focused strategies with limited deal flow.
+Dozens of real estate investing platforms have popped up in the last decade.
+Some are open to all investors, and some are open to accredited investors.
+The platforms dedicated to accredited investors tend to have more focused strategies with very limited deal flow.

 Investing in farmland has traditionally required substantial capital and labor, putting it out of reach for most investors.
 That’s unfortunate because, since 1990, farmland returns have outperformed the stock market.
 Moreover, Farmland only experienced a third of the volatility of the stock market.